Because rocks ain’t gonna cut themselves

 The following is an expanding list of tutorials and instructional rock cutting threads on the Rock Tumbling Hobby Forum.

-If you a recognize an exceptional rock cutting thread on the forum that you think should be featured in this section please respond in the thread and bring it to our attention, thanks!
+If you find a helpful and educational thread in the Rock Cutting Board on the forum, and you think it should be featured here, please respond in the thread and bring it to our attention, thanks!

 Support your favorite forum!